oliviawestmacottssw/SSW.Rules.Content/rules/dbas---do-you-configure-all-your-sql-server-services-to-use-a-domain-account-rather-than-a-local-service-account/rule.md

 ---

-Depending on which components you decide to install on your SQL Server, you may need to configure the following services:
+Depending on which components you decide to install on your SQL Server, you may need to configure the following services​:

 - SQL Server
 - SQL Server Agent